RobinTTY/StructureMonitoring/StingApp/README.md

 Website to display the measurements.

-You'll need node.js and npm, then install angular using npm.
+You'll need node.js and npm, then install angular using the command 'npm install -g @angular/cli'.
 You have to do these steps to build the angular project.

 ## Development server